US HVAC roll-up, mapped

 You are looking for HVAC permit or inspection data.
 County and city permit records are public but messy.
 We do not stand them up here.
 The decision-maker contact is what we build.

 If you Google "largest HVAC companies in the US," you get a mix of trade-press listicles and consultancy decks that round the answer to the brand.
-ServiceTitan publishes a top 50 every year.
-ACCA publishes member rankings.
-ACCA and IBISWorld both produce respectable category-level reporting.
 Where the public lists fall short is the cap table.
 Most of them list the operating brand and skip the parent PE owner entirely, which is the level at which buying decisions for software, equipment financing, and national accounts now happen.

 The next problem is freshness.
 The roll-up doing 200 to 300 transactions a year means a top-50 list published in March is wrong by July.
 Wrench Group alone has acquired more than 30 regional brands in the past three years.
 Apex Service Partners has acquired more than 150.
-The trade-press lists treat each acquired brand as a stand-alone company, so the same trucks get counted twice, once under the original name and once under the platform.
-We track the parent, the brand, and the local LLC separately so the dataset reflects what actually shows up on the invoice.
+The trade-press lists treat each acquired brand as a stand-alone company, so the same trucks get counted twice.
+We track the parent, the brand, and the local LLC separately so the dataset reflects what shows up on the invoice.

 The third problem is the long tail.
-Roughly 113,000 of the 125,000 US HVAC contractors are independent.
+Roughly 155,000 of the tracked US HVAC contractors are independent.
 Most never appear in any top-50 list because they have one to five trucks and a website that runs on Wix.
 They are also the most prospected demographic in the trades.
 The PE firms want them as targets.
 The software vendors want them as accounts.
 The financing platforms want them as referral partners.
-Every list of "the largest HVAC companies" misses them by definition, which is why the next paragraph of this page is about how to find them anyway.

 This is exactly the gap Orbital was built for.
 We map the universe of US small and mid-market businesses, find the owner of each one, and validate the contact before it reaches you.
-Nothing about that is HVAC-specific, which is why we can also map dentists, gas stations, med spas, restaurants, and auto dealers the same way.
 What is specific to HVAC is the layer on top: service mix, equipment-dealer affiliation, location count, and whether the contractor sits under a roll-up parent or still answers to the founding family.
+The full directory lives at /data/hvac/.

 Questions